Black Seminoles: Religion and spirituality

 Gullah Geechee culture influenced the music and dance of the Black Seminoles.

-Shirley Boteler Mock, a research fellow and author at the University of Texas, studied Black Seminole communities in Mexico and Texas, and interviewed African American women.
+Shirley Boteler Mock, a research fellow and author at the University of Texas, studied Black Seminole communities in Mexico and Texas, and interviewed African-American women.
 Women are the cultural bearers and provide spiritual guidance.
 Their ancestors passed down their cultural and spiritual traditions through family oral stories.
 Black Seminole women connect spiritually with their ancestors through fasting, dreaming, and secluded time in bushes, mountains, and other areas.
 Women prayed and read dreams to foretell future events and heal the sick.
-Spiritual mothers of the church interpreted dreams and guided people on how to pray to receive a dream from spirit.
+Spiritual mothers of the church interpreted dreams and guided people on how to pray to receive a dream from a spirit.
 These traditions have their roots in Gullah and Seminole Indian cultures.

 Black Seminoles inclined toward a syncretic form of Christianity developed during the plantation years.
 Spirituals, singing, clapping, and the African-American ring shout is performed in the churches.
 The ring shout is counter-clockwise circle dancing that involves singing, clapping, and shuffling of the feet culminating in the possession by the Holy Spirit.